MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

 The client driver must complete each NETREQUEST that it receives.
 Otherwise, the control request is left in a pending state.

+If the original request did not contain a large enough buffer, call [**NetRequestSetBytesNeeded**](netrequestsetbytesneeded.md), and then one of the following.

 * To complete a control request and specify only completion status, call [**NetRequestCompleteWithoutInformation**](netrequestcompletewithoutinformation.md) from the OID handler.

     ```cpp